Opty-Fi/docs/docs/strategies/01-concepts.md

 Tokens are blockchain assets that conform to widely accepted standards such as ERC-20 or ERC-721.
 Within the OptyFi protocol, a token may be categorized into one or more of the following categories:

+- **Base Token:** Refers basic non-pool tokens such as DAI, USDC, LINK and WETH etc.
-- **Pool Token:** Represent ownership in a pool (see definition below).
+- **Pool Token:** Represent ownership in a pool.
+Examples include cDAI, aUSDC and crUSDT.
 - **Vault Token:** Represents ownership in a vault (See definition below)

-- **Underlying Token:** The asset deposited into or held by a pool or vault.
+- **Underlying Token (aka Input Token):** The asset deposited into or held by a pool or vault.

-- **Input Token**: Alternate way of referring to the token deposited into a pool, i.e. the underlying token.

 - **Output Token:** Alternate way of referring to the token representing ownership in a pool, i.e. the pool token.
 - **Reward Token:** The token distributed by a Protocol to reward its users and/or community.
 Examples include OPTY, COMP and CRV for the OptyFi, Compound and Curve protocols respectively.

 ## Liquidity Pools

-Smart contracts that collect assets from liquidity providers (LP's), generate returns from these assets, and share these returns with LPs.
+LSmart contracts that collect assets from liquidity providers (LP's), generate returns from these assets, and share these returns with LPs.
 Examples include:

 - Compound cDAI contract (an interest earning pool)